Kunzea affinis: Taxonomy and naming

 Kunzea affinis was first formally described in 1920 by Spencer Moore and the description was published in Journal of the Adelaide Botanic Garden.
 The specific epithet (affinis) is a Latin word meaning "related to".
 (Moore noted the similarity of this species to Kunzea pauciflora.)

 Distribution and habitat

-This kunzea grows in sandy soils in a range of habitats including kwongan, in scrubby vegetation and along rivers, mainly between Ravensthorpe, the Stirling Range, Cape Riche and Lake King in the Coolgardie, Esperance Plains and Mallee biogeographic regions.
+This kunzea grows in sandy soils in a range of habitats including kwongan, in scrubby vegetation, and along rivers, mainly between Ravensthorpe, the Stirling Range, Cape Riche and Lake King in the Coolgardie, Esperance Plains and Mallee biogeographic regions.

 Conservation

 Kunzea affinis is classified as "not threatened" by the Western Australian Government Department of Parks and Wildlife.

 Use in horticulture

 This kunzea has been in cultivation for many years.
 It can be most easily propagated from cuttings collected in spring or early summer or from seed but the seed is difficult to collect.
 This kunzea does best in areas where rainfall is mostly in winter and in well-drained soils.
-It will tolerate some shade and at least moderate frost and can be kept in shaped by light tip pruning.
+It will tolerate some shade and at least moderate frost and can be kept in shape by light tip pruning.